open-game-collective/auth-kit/README.md

 The client provides methods for managing authentication:
 - `requestCode(email)`: Initiates the email verification process.
 - `verifyEmail(email, code)`: Verifies the user's email with the provided code.
 - `logout()`: Logs out the current user and clears the session.
-For web apps, the worker middleware will automatically create a new anonymous session.
+For web apps, the middleware will automatically create a new anonymous session.
 For mobile apps, you'll need to handle token cleanup and client state reset manually.
 - `refresh()`: Refreshes the session token.
 Only works if a refresh token was provided during initialization.

-### 🖥️ @open-game-collective/auth-kit/worker
+### 🖥️ @open-game-collective/auth-kit/server

 `withAuth<TEnv>(handler, config)`

-A middleware that handles authentication and supplies user context to your worker functions.
+A middleware that handles authentication and supplies user context to your server functions.
 It manages:
 - Automatic anonymous user creation.
 - JWT-based session and refresh tokens.
 - Secure, HTTP-only cookie handling.